guyonroche/promish/README.md

 P R O M
 ```

-The Promish module creates a wrapper around the EcmaScript 6 Promise class.
+The Promish module creates a wrapper around the EcmaScript 6 Promise class (and others).
  It adds some of the useful features found in many of the other popular promise libraries such as Q and Bluebird.
  It is designed to be interchangeable with the ES6 Promise as its interface is a superset of the Promise class.

-This is probably one of the smallest promise libraries - currently around 6.5kb (smaller than this README!)
+I have strived to keep this library as small as practicable while offering as much functionality as possible.
- and comes with no dependencies (other than ES6 Promises).
+  As it stands, the minified browserified bundle is less than 14k!

 # Installation